intellectivelab/docs.intellectivelab.com/_docs/release-notes/u4sp-release-notes.md

     `Copy link` can be configured only for specific users.

 - `Download`: to download selected documents without changes in format
-- `Delete`: to delete document from indices and repository
+- `Delete`: to delete a document from indices and repository
 - `Rename`: to change Document Title without opening Document Details View:

     ![Rename](u4sp-release-notes/images/rename.png)